SCBB-LAB/RBPSpot/README.md

 8. keras
 9. tensorflow
 10. gcc
-11. Download hg19.fa file from UCSC
+11. Download hg19.fa file from UCSC and put it into "Model_building" directory with "hg19.fa" name.

 *Running script[model building]*